ozzann/client-server-app/README.md

 This script is also stored at the github repository as **Jenkinsfile**.

-Pipelines in Jenkins also have a clear graphical representaion:
+One of the main advantaes of Jenkins' pipelins is a graphical representaion:

 ![](https://rawgit.com/ozzann/client-server-app/master/images/pipeline.png)